 A minimum of a second-class Bachelor's degree from a UK university, or an overseas qualification of an equivalent standard, either in psychology or a related subject, that has been accredited by the British Psychological Society.

 A minimum of a second-class Bachelor’s degree that contains at least 60 credits (excluding year one) in the five core areas of psychology (Biological Psychology, Cognitive Psychology, Developmental Psychology, Personalities and Individual Differences and Social Psychology).

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Good.

 Further information can be found on our English language requirements page.

 This programme offers a comprehensive research training in developmental and educational psychology.
 It is recognised by the Economic and Social Research Council and can lead to further study at doctoral level.

-UCL Institute of Education (IOE) is one of the world's leading centres for education and related areas of social science - students learn from cutting-edge researchers in the field.
+UCL Institute of Education (IOE) is one of the world's leading centres for education and related areas of social science, and students learn from leading researchers in the field.

-Our alumni include government ministers; heads of schools, other educational institutions and NGOs; and Olympians and prize-winning authors.
+Our alumni include government ministers; heads of schools, other educational institutions and NGOs; Olympians; and prize-winning authors.